CharithDombawala/ranger_mini_v2_ros2/ReadMe.md

       **Note:**

-      If you have pre-build map, then you can directly use localization without slam.
+      If you have pre-build map, then you can directly use localization.
+Launch localization.launch.py instead of launching slam.launch.py.

          ros2 launch ranger_mini_v2_navigation localization.launch.py use_sim_time:=true